Encouraging your recipients to engage with their credentials is a great strategy for brand awareness. Here's how you can

 3. Try testing variations of your email content

 After changing your content, track the engagement through the analytics section.
 You'll be able to filter the analytics on the date after the changes were made and see if there was any impact.

 4. Get feedback from your recipients

 You can export the same list of unengaged credentials or engaged credentials from your Accredible account and send a custom message with your email provider asking them for feedback.
-This can give your insight on how to make your programs better and get their attention for higher engagement!
+This can give your insight into making your programs better and getting their attention for higher engagement!

 Let us know your feedback if you are still experiencing low engagement rates.
 You can see how you're doing in comparison with others in your industry here.